Luigi573/GlobalSystemsPage/README.md

   - Offers a detailed summary of the various services provided by the company.
 - **Projects:**
   - Includes a photo gallery showcasing completed projects by the company.
+  - **Contact Us**
+  - Form that lets the user send an email to the company in order to request a service.
+It sends a CC to the sender

 ## Running the Website Locally